Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 However, you always want to avoid creating disconnects between the complaint and the repair attempts.
 In the eyes of California lemon law, two unsuccessful repair attempts on the same part of a vehicle will likely legitimize your lemon law claim.

-Your roll here is simply to describe the symptoms, not diagnose.
-Remember, when you go to the doctor you explain your symptoms and the doctor provides the diagnosis.
+Your role here is simply to describe the symptoms, not diagnose.
+Remember, when you go to the doctor, you explain your symptoms and the doctor provides the diagnosis.
 The same is true with auto problems.

-Not only is driving a defective vehicle dangerous for yourself and other drivers, you will most likely be barred from pursuing your claim after the four years has passed.
+Not only is driving a defective vehicle dangerous for yourself and other drivers, but waiting too long could bar you from pursuing your claim altogether.

-If your new or used vehicle is making a weird sound, going to your trusted family mechanic may seem like the logical next step.
+If your vehicle is making a weird sound, going to your trusted family mechanic may seem like the logical next step.
 This is a HUGE fatal mistake that many unsuspecting consumers make.

 Taking the vehicle to a non-manufacturer-certified repair facility can (and likely will) void your warranty – and subsequently, your lemon law claim.
 As a result, you’ll get stuck with the repair costs AND the lemon.

-As long as your vehicle is covered under the manufacturer or dealer warranty, the manufacturer or dealership is where you need to go for repairs.
+As long as your vehicle is covered under warranty, the manufacturer or dealership is where you need to go for repairs.
 They will point you in the direction of a certified mechanic.

 The repair records are the lifeblood of your lemon law claim.
 These are going to be the official documents that determine whether or not your vehicle is truly a lemon – an oral history will not cut it here.